 7.1.2.
-Platform Actions§
+Platform Actions

-A platform wishing to obtain an enterprise attestation, e.g., when running in an enterprise context, SHOULD invoke the authenticatorMakeCredential operation in the following manner:
+A platform wishing to obtain an enterprise attestation, e.g., when running in anenterprise context, SHOULD invoke the authenticatorMakeCredential or authenticatorGetAssertion operation in the following manner:

-- 1. Invoke the authenticatorGetInfo command and examine the returned response structure for the ep Option ID.
-If ep is not present or present and set to false, the platform SHOULD either terminate these steps or invoke the authenticatorMakeCredential command without the enterpriseAttestation parameter, and skip the following steps. - Invoke the authenticatorMakeCredential command and pass the enterpriseAttestation parameter with a value of either 1 or 2.
+Invoke the authenticatorGetInfo command and examine the returned response structure for theep Option ID.
+If ep is not present or present and set to false, the platform SHOULD either terminate these steps or invoke the appropriate command without the enterpriseAttestation parameter, and skip the following steps.

-3. If the platform is operating in a non- enterprise context, it SHOULD display an explicit warning to the user, including the RP ID, notifying the user that they are being uniquely identified to this Relying Party.
+- Invoke the appropriate command and pass the enterpriseAttestation parameter with a value of either 1 or 2. - 3.
+If the platform is operating in a nonenterprise context, it SHOULD display an explicit warning to the user, including the RP ID, notifying the user that they are being uniquely identified to this Relying Party.